abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authmetaexplicit.md

 ## authmanagers `metaexplicit` Object

-The `metaexplicit` authentication manager contains exactly one provider.
-The provider must be defined with the name `metadirectory`.
+The `metaexplicit` authentication manager supports exactly one provider entry.
+This provider must be defined with the reserved name `metadirectory` and is responsible for resolving the user's home domain before delegating credential validation to the appropriate Active Directory explicit provider.

 ``` json
 'metaexplicit': {